robpieke/advent2022/README.md

 ### Day 6 - Nim

-It's arguably not a big thing, but it annoyed me that I couldn't name my source files `06a.nim` because the filename is used to drive the module name and `06a` isn't a valid identifier. *None* of the other languages I used had this restriction (at most I'd need to specify a module name inside the source file - [with D for example](04_D/04a.d#L1)).
+It's arguably not a big thing, but it annoyed me that I couldn't name my source files `06a.nim` because the filename is used to drive the module name and `06a` isn't a valid identifier. *None* of the other languages I used had this restriction (at most I'd need to specify a module name inside the source file - [D for example](04_D/04a.d#L1)).
 Ignoring that, the language was easy to work with.
 I like the numeric ranges for `for` loops, and the multi-line blocks for `let` and `var`.
 The solutions were too short to get a real sense of the language, but I felt more like I was programming in Python than in C++ here - and, especially in this context, I mean that in a very positive way.

 ### Day 7 - Awk